LAC-Tech/The-WAL-of-Time/README.md

 ## Implementation

+### Single process that communicates over sockets

+While making this embedded and avoiding needlessly copying data does tempt me, I think having the database be a single process has important properties wrt isolation and deployment.
+Something of Joe Armstrong's "let it crash" philosophy has seeped through to me.

+### Language

 I have elected to implement this in Zig, for the following reasons:

 - ease of C interop; C is the lingua franca of computing, and low friction in creating C bindings is very important.
 - liburing style io_uring bindings built directly into the standard library
-- My personal preference for parameterisable modules, ala Ocaml, over traits.
+- My personal preference for parameterisable modules, ala Ocaml, over traits